Georgia Leader Program

 The Georgia Leader Certificate Program aims to develop skills, knowledge, and understanding within participants that will allow them to lead responsibly and productively as they face the quality, legislative, regulatory, reimbursement, public relations, human, technological and environmental challenges within long term and post-acute care.

-Being a GHCA/GCAL Georgia leader means recognizing and fostering in others the unique and differing skills required to deliver quality long term and post- acute care.
+Being a GHCA Georgia leader means recognizing and fostering in others the unique and differing skills required to deliver quality long term and post- acute care.
 As leaders with these skills, our members impact the profession at all levels, the community, state and nationally in a myriad of positive ways.
-Graduates of the GHCA/GCAL Leader Certificate Program serve on the GHCA Board, GHCA/GCAL committees, participate in the AHCA/NCAL Future Leader program, and receive honors and recognition for their centers in Georgia and on the national level.
+Graduates of the GHCA Leader Certificate Program serve on the GHCA Board, GHCA committees, participate in the AHCA/NCAL Future Leader program, and receive honors and recognition for their centers in Georgia and on the national level.

 Background and History

-In February each year, GHCA/GCAL members nominate individuals to participate in the program.
+Each year, GHCA members nominate individuals to participate in the program.
 These may be self-nominations.
 A candidate from each GHCA council region will be selected by the selection committee.